 - Choosing directors and shareholders

-- Registering with ASIC
+- ASIC registration

-- Understanding what needs to be done immediately after setup
+- What to do immediately after setup

 Before we dive in, here’s a simple roadmap on how to start a company in Australia in ten practical steps, from testing your idea to getting fully registered and ready to trade.

-Step 3: Decide if a company structure is the right way to register a business in Australia
+Step 1: Decide if a company structure is the right way to register a business in Australia

-A company is usually the right fit when you want to separate the business from the individual.
-Once registered, a company exists as its own legal entity with its own property, rights, and obligations (separate from owners/directors).
+- A company is usually the right fit when you want to separate the business from the individual.

 In Australia, most small businesses choose a company set up as a proprietary company limited by shares (Pty Ltd) because it supports growth while limiting member liability.